 Winner: Infopro (Malaysia)

-Honorable mention: Codebase Technologies (Bahrain)
+Honorable mention: Codebase Technologies (UAE)

 The Best Islamic Financial Software Provider received one of the most diverse mix of nominations, with nominees hailing from a wide variety of geographies: Iran, Lebanon, Bahrain, Kuwait, Malaysia and Indonesia among others.

 As diverse as they may be, one commonality is observed among the nominees: they all have long-standing track records, spanning decades, providing cutting-edge Islamic banking tech solutions.

 From award-winning Path Solutions to last year’s winner Codebase Technologies, to Lebanon’s Capital Banking Solutions and Iran’s Datx Company, the latest round of nominees demonstrated impressive growth over the last year.